All-Natural, Timber Frame Interpretive Sign Frame

 Delivery & Shipping

-Our prices assume pickup at our shop in Vershire or Montpelier, Vermont.
-A single Interpretive Signboard can fit easily into the back of a full-sized pickup truck.
+carriers to deliver our products.
+Depending upon your location, quantity of units, and scheduling constraints, the costs and requirements of getting products to you can vary greatly.
+Please call to discuss. - Pick-up at our shop in Vershire or Montpelier, Vermont is free.
+A single Interpretive Sign Frame can fit easily into the back of a full-sized pickup truck.
 Please discuss vehicle requirements with us depending on your order.

 The Nature of Wood